bazelbuild/bazel/site/versions/master/docs/windows.md

     ```shell
     choco uninstall bazel
-    # should remove bazel from the system
+    # should remove bazel from the system - c:/tools/bazel should be deleted
     ```

 Chocolatey's moderation process automates checks here.